 The Department of Computing Science only accepts new graduate students for the Fall semester.
 We do not admit students in Winter, Spring or Summer terms.
-We are accepting new applications from October 3, 2017 to January 15, 2018 for Fall 2018 intake.
+We will begin accepting new applications from November 1, 2017 to January 15, 2018 for Fall 2018 intake.
 Please continue to check back for updates on submitting new applications.

 We encourage early submission of applications.
 Admission decisions will begin in February 2018 but the decision process will go until the end of April 2018.